 Add Dialogs and Interactions

-- You start off with a Dialog Starter which shows the following:
+The template starts you with a Dialog Starter which shows the following.

 Note: Without a dialog starter the bot will fail to run.

-- We then need the bot to start asking questions.
+Now we need the bot to start asking questions.
 You can see the Interaction Selector on the right-hand side of the page.
-Under the Questions sections, there is the option to select Text Question
+Under the Questions sections, there is the option to select Text Question.

 Tip: You can also name the questions so they are easier to identify.
 This becomes useful if you're creating large interactive bots.